acolomb/inadyn/IDEAS-IPv6.md

   and IPv4 addresses.
 * Need matching ```checkip-path``` setting per server.
 * Cannot easily mix ```checkip-*``` and ```iface``` options.
-* Not backwards-compatible because lists always need the curly braces.
 * Lists can provide unlimited entries, we only need a predefined set (of currently two).